Murder of Sonia Rescalvo Zafra: Aftermath

 Her assassination has been deemed a "turning point" in the LGBTQ community in Catalonia in which awareness of neo-Nazi Skinheads groups like Boixos Nois became widespread.

 In 1993, a plaque commemorating Rescalvo was installed on the bandstand where she was murdered.
 In 2013, the bandstand was officially renamed "Glorieta de la Transsexual Sònia" in her memory.

 Further hommages took place specially in 2021 for the 30th anniversary of the event.
 "Plaça de Sonia Rescalvo Zafra" was added in the official city nomenclator as a 400 square meter area.
-In other municipalities like Molins de Rei naming of public spaces after Rescalvo took place.
+In other municipalities like Molins de Rei naming of public spaces after Sonia took place.
 A yearly gathering takes place in this square organized by the city council and local LGBTQ rights organizations.